 Today, restaurant visits are not limited to family dinners.
 There are many kinds of audiences that you can target.
-Food bloggers, foodie photographers, parties like kitty-party, birthday, team lunches, late workers, singles etc. You can’t target each one with blanket advertising.
-Creating different messages for each set of an audience is possible with social media.
-This will help you reach the more relevant audience with fewer budgets.
+Food bloggers, foodie photographers, parties like kitty-party, birthday, team lunches, late workers, singles, etc. You can’t target each one with blanket advertising.
+Creating different messages for each set of an audience as possible with social media.
+This will help you reach a more relevant audience with fewer budgets.

 - You can’t afford TV advertising